bea-bny/recent-files-macos-swift/README.md

 ## Install

-Download the latest `Recent Files-macOS.dmg` from GitHub Releases, open the disk image, and drag `Recent Files.app` to Applications.
-This release is ad-hoc signed and is not notarized; macOS may require opening it from Finder's context menu the first time.
+1. Download the latest `Recent Files-macOS.dmg` from GitHub Releases.
+2. Open the DMG and drag `Recent Files.app` to Applications.
+3. Before opening the app, go to System Settings → Privacy & Security → Accessibility.
+Click `+`, select `Recent Files.app` from Applications, and enable it.
+4. Open Recent Files from Applications.

+Accessibility access is required for the global keyboard shortcut.
+If macOS blocks the first launch, Control-click the app, choose Open, then confirm.

 The deployment target remains macOS 12.0.
 The launch-at-login option uses `SMAppService` and is available on macOS 13 and later.